 Another good over-winter leaf storage container can be made of poultry wire.
 This should be about 4 feet high.
 A 1-inch mesh holds the leaves better than 2-inch.
 By such storage one can keep a supply of mulching material for keeping down the weeds and retaining moisture in the soil on next year’s vegetable crops and berry bushes.

-Experience shows that many more gardeners need to know more about the advantages of mulching contrasted with weed pulling and ground cultivation, as well as the value of saving humus-building materials.
+Experience shows that many more gardeners need to learn about the advantages of mulching contrasted with weed pulling and ground cultivation and the value of saving humus-building materials.